THE FUTURE OF LIGHTING – TOP TRENDS

 The future of lighting is digital

 Wireless connectivity is also taking its place in shaping the future of lighting.
-Although wireless technology for lighting has been around for some time, the cost has made it prohibitive to many.
+Although the wireless technology for lighting has been around for some time, the cost is unaffordable to many.
 Yet, this is changing – as is our familiarity with wireless in other areas of life too.
 Digital lighting via a Bluetooth connection has huge potential.
 Imagine a light which changes colour to let you know it’s raining to bring in outdoor furniture or displays.
 Or, a pulsing light for when a delivery arrives but factory noise levels are too high for a doorbell.

 The horrific fire at Grenfell Tower has been subject to a huge inquiry this year.
 This will see regulations on emergency lighting put under the spotlight.
 The lighting is likely to have played a part in the evacuation of the residents, as well as installation and maintenance of the building as a whole.
-Although this awful tragedy was not at a commercial premises, it is incredibly likely that the future of lighting will consider how to manage facilities when an emergency strikes anywhere.
+So, it is incredibly likely that the future of lighting will consider how to manage domestic or commercial facilities when an emergency strikes.
 This is particularly in light of the new BS5266 regulations which have shaken up the legislation for emergency lighting too.
 The importance of safeguarding your staff, visitors and infrastructure should always be prioritised whether this is being looked after in-house or by a maintenance supplier.

 Style and substance

 The future of lighting can be a lot of fun.
-Shops, bars and restaurants need modern lighting which suits their brand identity.
-This should consider your target audience, product range and layout.
-It is also likely to vary depending on whether your lighting is for a shop floor or stock room, a bar or a kitchen area.
-Lighting trends do come and go.
-For example, brass and glass cluster pendants have been incredibly popular recently.
-Although it is important to stay in touch with trends, your commercial venue needs to stand the test of time.
+Commercial spaces, such as shops, bars and restaurants, need modern lighting which suits their brand identity and style.
+This may well also take into consideration your target audience, product range and layout.
+It is also likely to vary greatly depending on whether your lighting is for a shop floor or stock room, a bar or a kitchen area.
+Lighting trends do come and go – for example, brass and glass cluster pendants have been incredibly popular recently.
+Although it is important to stay in touch with trends, your commercial venue also needs to stand the test of time.

-The colour choices you make – whether it is a warmer or a cooler shade – will impact on your ambience and also how your product range is displayed.
-For example, cooler shades of light will make colours look more bright and vibrant.
+The colour choices you make – whether it is a warmer or a cooler shade – will impact on your ambience and also how well your product range is displayed.
+For example, cooler shades of light will pick up on colours and make them look more bright and vibrant.
 Warmer shades of light are cosy and may encourage your diners to stay for one more drink.
-Studies have shown that 43% of diners say a good dining experience goes way beyond the food.
-It also takes into account the overall impression created by decor, service and style.
-So, consider what impression you want to create.
-Tap into what the future of lighting means for your business.
-Find the best way to deliver it reliably and affordably.
+Studies have shown that 43% of diners say a good dining experience goes way beyond the food but takes into account the overall impression created by decor, service and style.
+So, consider what impression you want to create, tap into what the future of lighting means for your business and find the best way for this to be reliable and affordably delivered.

 There is a huge scope for development in the future of lighting.
-Whether it’s the light fixtures, the impact of the lighting, the technology which drives it, the industry doesn’t stand still.
+Whether it’s the light fixtures, the impact of the lighting, the technology about it or its use when putting into practice, the industry doesn’t stand still.